Privacy & Security

 Sector-specific use cases

 Government and public sector.
-UK government departments follow the Government Security Classifications policy.
-OFFICIAL-SENSITIVE documents should not be processed on external services without assessment.
-MiniPx requires no such assessment because files remain on the user's device throughout processing.
+UK departments classify material under the Government Security Classifications policy, and OFFICIAL-SENSITIVE material is not to be processed on external services without assessment.
+The fact we can supply for that assessment is that the material stays on the user's device throughout processing.
+The assessment itself, and whether your departmental policy permits the site at all, is your security team's call.

 Verify it yourself

 You do not need to take our word for it.
 Open your browser's developer tools (F12 on desktop, or use your browser's inspection mode), switch to the Network tab, then compress an image.
-You will see the page load resources (HTML, CSS, JavaScript) but zero outgoing requests containing image data.
-Or simply disconnect from the internet after the page loads — everything still works.
+You will see the page load resources (HTML, CSS, JavaScript) and Google Analytics events, but zero outgoing requests containing image data.
+Or simply disconnect from the internet after the page loads — compression, resizing and format conversion still work.

-MiniPx is also open-source.
 The compression logic uses the browser's native Canvas API for JPEG/PNG/WebP encoding and jsPDF for PDF creation.
-No proprietary server-side processing, no hidden API calls, no third-party image services.
+No proprietary server-side processing and no third-party image service ever receives your file.

 Comparison with other tools